Central Avenue Jazz Festival

 The festival takes place on several blocks of Central Avenue, south of Martin Luther King Jr. Boulevard, which includes the Dunbar Hotel.
 There are many booths with food, arts and crafts, as well as community outreach programs.
 The festival is free of charge, and in previous years has included free secure parking at a local school.

 The festival was started in 1996 and has regularly featured a number of prominent jazz, blues, and Latin Jazz musicians who got their start in the area, such as Teddy Edwards, Gerald Wilson, Arthur Blythe and Ernie Andrews.
 A strong component of the festival's format has been to spotlight young Los Angeles musicians, such as Kamasi Washington, and Kalil Wilson, as well as talent from the neighborhood's high school bands and choirs.

 The festival distinguishes itself in that it is a thoroughly non-commercial event.
-There is no over-bearing corporate sponsorship and there are no concessions made to commercialism.
+There is no overbearing corporate sponsorship and there are no concessions made to commercialism.